 Science and Management

 The Atlantic menhaden fishery is managed by the Atlantic States Marine Fisheries Commission's (ASMFC) Atlantic Menhaden Management Board, which tracks and regulates harvest under Amendment 2 to the Interstate Fishery Management Plan for Atlantic menhaden.
-In October 2006, ASMFC limited menhaden harvest for the reduction fishery in the Chesapeake Bay to a five-year annual cap of 109,020 metric tons.
-This cap was in place 2006-12.
-Amendment 2 was approved in 2012; it establishes a 170,800-metric ton total allowable catch for the entire Atlantic coast that will be in place from 2013 until the completion of the next benchmark stock assessment (scheduled for peer review in December 2014).
-The total allowable catch allocates a specific catch limit to each state.
+In May 2015, the Board approved a total allowable catch (TAC) of 187,880 metric tons per year for 2015 and 2016 for the entire Atlantic Coast, including the Chesapeake Bay.
+This is a 10% increase from the 2014 TAC.
+The TAC allocates a specific catch limit to each state.
 Maryland is allocated 1.37% of the total coastwide catch; the Potomac River Fisheries Commission is allocated 0.62%; Virginia is allocated 85.32%.
 States are required to close their fisheries when they reach their specific catch allowance.

 The NOAA Chesapeake Bay Office provides objective science to support regional management of Atlantic menhaden, and has funded a variety of research projects to determine menhaden abundance in the Bay; estimate menhaden removal by predation; determine the flux of menhaden between the estuarine and coastal systems; and understand larval recruitment dynamics in the Chesapeake Bay and waters of the mid-Atlantic.
 The Center for Independent Experts reviewed the NOAA Chesapeake Bay Office’s menhaden research program and submitted reports authored by experts from Australia, Canada, and Great Britain.